nickvee/Piranha.Bootstrap/README.md

 PiranhaCMS with Bootstrap
 =================

-A Bootstrap template for PiranhaCMS
+A Twitter Bootstrap template for PiranhaCMS

 https://github.com/tidyui/piranha